 - A CDC advisory committee recommends which patients should be among the first to be vaccinated.
 Transplant recipients are expected to be recommended for thee earlier vaccination groups.

-Learn more about COVID-19 Vaccine for Transplant Recipients
+Learn more about COVID-19 Vaccine for Transplant Recipients (PDF)

 Your Safety Is Our Top Priority at UPMC Transplant Services